offendingcommit/valdris/Factions & Organizations/Silence-Keepers.md

 The location of the original archive has been discovered.
 Multiple factions race to claim its apocalyptic secrets while the Silence-Keepers desperately try to destroy it.

 **The Quieting Ritual**
-The Inner Circle prepares to perform a ritual to "restore the Great Silence."
-This would shut down all Architect technology—including devices people now depend on for survival.
+The Inner Circle prepares to perform a ritual to "restore [The Great Silence](The%20Great%20Silence.md)."
+This would shut down all [Architect](Architect.md) technology—including devices people now depend on for survival.

 **The Prophet's Path**
 Follow the journey of a new member rising through the Circles, gradually learning terrible truths that test their sanity and loyalty.